Carbonized bamboo is not only a color, it's a manufacturing process.

 Did you know?
 In Asia, bamboo is also a part of a balanced and nutritious diet.
 Low in fat and calories, high in potassium and dietary fiber, delectable bamboo shoots are a welcome addition to salads, soups, and main dishes.
 However, no one knows why panda bears are so fluffy despite eating only low fat, low calorie bamboo shoots.

-All of our bamboo floors are protected under our Lifetime Warranty, to reflect the distinctive quality of our flooring products.
 The quality of bamboo can affect the hardness of the floor—this is why we only use fully mature Grade A Moso bamboo, which is harvested in ecologically managed forests.
 We wouldn’t think of offering our iron clad warranty if we didn’t use only the best materials for our products.

 Did you know?
 Bamboo can remain resilient in extreme conditions that would render most other plants extinct.
 It was the first plant in Hiroshima, Japan to recover after the nuclear blast in 1945.
 Some bamboo species can grow at 4000 meters altitude in mountains, and handle subzero temperatures (up to -20°C).